LunchBox1/Week-8/README.md

 ## Notes

-The first challenge encountered was during username enumeration challege.
-The thing that have away an existing username was easy to miss.
+The first challenge was encountered during username enumeration challege.
+The thing that gave away an existing username was easy to miss.
 It took me a while before I noticed the enumeration.
-The secing challenge was encountered during SQLi.
+The second challenge was encountered during SQLi.
 It was hard to figure out where to perform the injection.
-What eventually gave away that the injection had to be performed in the URL was SQLmap.
+What eventually gave away that the SQL had to be injected into the URL was SQLmap.
-The final challenge, and the challenge I was not able to overcome, was in the cross-site request forgery challenge.
+The final challenge, and the challenge that I was not able to overcome, was in the cross-site request forgery challenge.
 Although many times I believed to have figured the challenge, at the very end it proved to be false.
 My biggest issue with that challenge is that I did not completely understand the challenge.
 I determined that the red version of the site contained the CSRF by using process of elimination.